imApoorva36/Meme-Feed/README.md

 # Leetcode-Clone
-This is a Repository for the Web Enthusiasts Club's Recruitment of Systems SIG
+This is a Repository for the Web Enthusiasts Club's Recruitment of GDSC SIG